I am often asked through this website, and my Youtube channel, where, in my opinion, is the best place to stay in Fuerteventura.

 - My selection of lovely villas with pools overlooking the golf course

-- Villas in the heart of Caleta
+- Some villas in the heart of Caleta

 - Villas in the lower part of Chipmunk mountain